What does a Optical Manager do?

 Responsibilities:

-- Ensure high-quality customer service and satisfaction.
+- Ensure high-quality customer service is delivered in all interactions with clients.

 Qualifications